Scruffy Band Rock Climbing

 You can park at the bus stop at the mouth of the canyon and cross the road, or park at the head of the Temple Quarry Nature Trail.
 It's just south of the junction of Highways 209 and 210.
 From this parking area, follow the nature trail until you find a tangent that drops down into the creek (don't worry, I've never seen water in the creek).
 There is a trail up the opposite bank that goes straight up to the ice.
 Approach time is about 20-30 minutes.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Scruffy Band:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Scruffy Band:

 Featured Route For Scruffy Band

 From: buffalo, ny

 Feb 8, 2014

 looking for a partner...hey guys, gonna be in Utah next week, looking for a parnter(s)...I am bringing all but rope and screws...email firstname.lastname@example.org or call 716-400-2436 if you are upto the call of duty...